top of page

 2024

-In 2024, I have shown so far at the Winter Equestrian Festival (weeks 10 and 11), Lake Placid, and Saratoga.
-I am currently qualified for Massachusetts Horsemen's Council, Massachusetts Hunter Jumper, New England Equitation Championships, and USHJA Jumping Seat finals, as well as ASPCA Maclay regionals.
-I plan on competing in these finals on Cristal Efele Z, as well as starting to show my current 3-year-old in the 2' hunters.
+In 2024, I showed at the Winter Equestrian Festival (weeks 10 and 11), Lake Placid, and Saratoga.
+I qualified for Massachusetts Horsemen's Council, Massachusetts Hunter Jumper, New England Equitation Championships, and USHJA Jumping Seat finals, as well as ASPCA Maclay regionals.
+I competed in these finals on Cristal Efele Z with consistent rounds overall and a 2nd in the Open 3'6 at Capitol Challenge as well as continuing to start my current 4 year-old in the low hunters.

 Daicey Richardson | Cristal Efele Z | FSP 2023 | USHJA Jumping Seat Medal